-All applications, notifications and annual returns by individual applicants and licensees should from 1 February 2017 be submitted via the SFC Online Portal.
-Applications, notification and annual returns by corporate applicants or intermediaries may be submitted via the SFC Online Portal, or using the paper forms.
-For an individual substantial shareholder or responsible officer whose application is a necessary component of a corporate application, the application may be submitted together with the corporate application in paper form.
+All applications, notifications and annual returns by individual applicants and licensees should from 1 January 2022 be submitted via WINGS-LIC (or the SFC Online Portal between 1 February 2017 and 31 December 2021).
+Starting from 1 January 2022, applications, notification and annual returns by corporate applicants or intermediaries should also be submitted via WINGS.